ubuntu-1404/formainteNance/python/README.txt

  set where the nodejs is in your env path check setup status:cmd->node -v
 2-setup android SDK
- set your "ADROID_HOME" in env path set your "tool" and "platform-tools" in env path too 3-setup JDK set your "JAVA_HOME" in env path
+ set your "ANDROID_HOME" in env path set your "tool" and "platform-tools" in env path too 3-setup JDK set your "JAVA_HOME" in env path
 4-setup appium
  cmd->
- npm install appium->
+ npm install –g appium->
  check appium status-> put word "appium" in cmd

 setup python in eclipse and fetch appium module